Criticism of the Walt Disney Company: Sweatshop controversies

 In 1996, the New York-based National Labor Committee released a 12-page report that severely criticized Sears, Walmart, and The Walt Disney Company.
-Haitian contractors producing Mickey Mouse and Pocahontas pajamas for U.S. companies under license with the Walt Disney Corporation are in some cases paying workers as little as 15 gourdes (US$1) per day – 12 cents an hour – in clear violation of Haitian law, said the NLC.
+Haitian contractors producing Mickey Mouse and Pocahontas pajamas for U.S. companies under license with the Walt Disney Corporation are in some cases paying workers as little as 15 gourdes (US$1) per day–12 cents an hour– in clear violation of Haitian law, said the NLC.
 One factory owner testified that workers underperform because they cannot eat enough.
-Besides living on starvation wages, Haitian factory workers have to deal with sexual harassment and extraordinarily long working days.
+Besides living on starvation wages, Haitian factory workers face sexual harassment and exceptionally long working days.
 The report claimed it would take a seamstress 1,040 years to earn what then-CEO Michael Eisner earned in one day.

 In 2012, the Institute for Global Labour and Human Rights released the report "Toys From Hell".
-It describes how workers at Dream International factory in Shenzen, China work 117-hour weeks in a filthy and unhealthy environment, where they are constantly screamed at by supervisors, and only earn $1.39 per hour.
+It describes how workers at Dream International factory in Shenzhen, China work 117-hour weeks in a filthy, hot, ratty environment where they are constantly screamed at by supervisors, and only earn $1.39 per hour.
 The report also describes workers as expected to lodge in dirty and overcrowded dormitories, where they are served below-par food.
 The Dream International factory was also considered to be a fire hazard.